core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 * notifications and associated information

-* YANG modules, submodules, and features
+* YANG modules and features

+Note that any structuring of modules into submodules is transparent to YANG-CBOR:
+SIDs are not allocated for the names of submodules, and any items within a submodule are effectively allocated SIDs as part of processing the module that includes them.

 To minimize their size, SIDs used as keys in CBOR maps are encoded using deltas, i.e., signed (negative or unsigned) integers that are